BioKT/MasterMSM/docs/installation.md

 cd destination/bestmsm
 python setup.py install --user
 ```
-### Parallel processing in Python and BestMSM
+### Parallel processing in Python and MasterMSM
-In BestMSM we make ample use of the multiprocessing library, which for
+In MasterMSM we make ample use of the multiprocessing library, which for
 MacOS X can conflict with non-Python libraries.
 This is a problem that
 can result in segmentation faults.
 Digging in the internet I found a
 workaround for this problem, by setting the following environment